-Member Position Term of Office Experience Luiz Augusto Marques Paes Full member From 04/30/2020 until the 2021 Annual General Meeting Holds a law degree from USP, and has been providing corporate, fiscal and financial consultancy to mid-size and large companies for thirty years, notably publicly-listed companies.
-Over the last 15 years he has been an associate director of Almeida Prado, Paes, Caruso e Colauto Consultoria Empresarial Ltda (a consulting company) since 1991 and member of the Statutory Audit Committee of Suzano Papel e Celulose S.A Luciano Douglas Colauto Full member From 04/30/2020 until the 2021 Annual General Meeting Degree in Business Administration from Eaesp- FGV and in Law from USP.
-Partner at Almeida Prado, Paes, Ca-ruso e Colauto Consultoria Empresarial Ltda., he was a full member of the Statutory Audit Committee of Nordeste Química S.A. - Norquisa between April 2003 and August 2004.
-Member of the Statutory Audit Com-mittee of Tecnisa S.A. since April 2008.
-Rafael Ferraz Dias de Moraes Full member From 04/30/2020 until the 2021 Annual General Meeting Holds a degree in Government from Eaesp-FGV.
-Part-ner and member of the investments committee at Guepardo Investimentos.
-Was a buy-side analyst at Funcesp, Gas Investimentos and Pátria Investimentos.
-He was a member of the statutory audit committee of Magnesita S.A. and Randon S.A Marcio Alvaro Moreira Caruso Substitute member From 04/30/2020 until the 2021 Annual General Meeting Holds an undergraduate and graduate degree in Business Administration from Eaesp- FGV.
-Worked as a consult-ant at Arthur Andersen and is currently a partner at Al-meida Prado, Paes, Caruso e Colauto Consultoria Em-presarial Ltda Marcos Sampaio de Almeida Substitute member From 04/30/2020 until the 2021 Annual General Meeting Holds an undergraduate degree in Business Administra-tion from FGV.
-He has been working for 35 years in providing consultancy in corporate, fiscal and financial affairs at mid-size and large companies.
-Over the last 15 years he has been an associate director of Almeida Pra-do, Paes, Caruso e Colauto Consultoria Empresarial Ltda Roberto de Magalhães Esteves Substitute member From 04/30/2020 until the 2021 Annual General Meeting Holds an undergraduate degree in Business Administration from Eaesp-FGV.
-Associate Director responsible for compliance with the rules, policies, procedures and internal controls and member of the investments committee at Guepardo Investimentos, verifying maximum limits and risk.
-He worked at Votorantim Asset Management.
+Member Position Term of Office Experience Luiz Augusto Marques Paes Full member From 04/30/2020 until the 2021 Annual General Meeting Holds a law degree from USP, and has been providing on to mid-size and large companies for thirty years, notab 15 years he has been an associate director of Almeida F Empresarial Ltda (a consulting company) since 1991 a of Suzano Papel e Celulose S.A Luciano Douglas Colauto Full member From 04/30/2020 until the 2021 Annual General Meeting Degree in Business Administration from Eaesp- FGV an Paes, Ca-ruso e Colauto Consultoria Empresarial Ltda., Committee of Nordeste Química S.A. - Norquisa betwo the Statutory Audit Com-mittee of Tecnisa S.A. since A Rafael Ferraz Dias de Moraes Full member From 04/30/2020 until the 2021 Annual General Meeting Holds a degree in Government from Eaesp-FGV.
+Part-ne at Guepardo Investimentos.
+Was a buy-side analyst at Fi Investimentos.
+He was a member of the statutory audit Marcio Alvaro Moreira Caruso Substitute member From 04/30/2020 until the 2021 Annual General Meeting Holds an undergraduate and graduate degree in Busine a consult-ant at Arthur Andersen and is currently a part Consultoria Em-presarial Ltda Marcos Sampaio de Almeida Substitute member From 04/30/2020 until the 2021 Annual General Meeting Holds an undergraduate degree in Business Administra 35 years in providing consultancy in corporate, fiscal ar companies.
+Over the last 15 years he has been an asso e Colauto Consultoria Empresarial Ltda Roberto de Magalhães Esteves Substitute member From 04/30/2020 until the 2021 Annual General Meeting Holds an undergraduate degree in Business Administra responsible for compliance with the rules, policies, proc the investments committee at Guepardo Investimentos at Votorantim Asset Management.